Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/.revs/20190222-172641/item.md

 ## Ordering

-I ordered the ErgoDox EZ Glow model via the official [Shop](https://ergodox-ez.com/pages/customize).
-I configured my exemplar with backlit keys in black and Cherry MX brown switches with non-sculpted Tai-Hao keycaps.
+I ordered the ErgoDox EZ Glow model that comes with backlighted keys in black and Cherry MX brown switches.
 Addtionally, I ordered the wrist wings for more typing comfort.
 It took thirteen days to build(!) and deliver from Taiwan via UPS and there was no issue with german customs.

 ##  Onboxing